How Much Is Vanilla Extract? A Comprehensive Guide

 Making your own vanilla extract is cost-effective and allows for flavor customization.
 It typically costs around $36 for ingredients, yielding a larger quantity than store-bought options, and it can be richer without synthetic additives.

-Is Vanilla Extract Gluten-Free?
+Does Vanilla Extract Have Carbs?
 A Comprehensive Guide

 Ready to source an ingredient?